Is Drupal a good CMS for Education organizations?

 Rich digital experience

-The key to improving learners' motivation in on-line learning is to provide them with a rich digital experience.
+The key to improving learners' motivation in online learning is to provide them with a rich digital experience.
 Can Drupal provide a complex enough learning experience for learners to keep them engaged?

 Extensibility